 CountTheNumberofObjects = CountTheNumberOfObjects + 1

-# Two different variables, capital vs. lowercase “O” in “Of”!!!
+# Two different variables, capital vs. lowercase 'O' in 'Of'!!!

 Most programmers will miss small and unintentional differences in the names and be highly surprised by the fact that CountTheNumberOfObjects will retain its initialized value, usually 0.

 Thus any unintentional mistyping of identifiers on the left hand side of an assignment is required by the language to go unnoticed.
 However, reading the value of an unknown variable will result in runtime error NameError.